 Tell a memorable and visual story

-Do you have your top three messages that can be communicated as analogies or in short stories?
+People can only remember three things at a time.
+Do you have your top three messages?
+Can they be communicated as analogies or in short stories?

 Use the rule of 3.